noawe-boi/NoahsObsidianSync/Microcontroller Interfacing and IO  Assessment.md

 - Connected 5v to terminal 1 and ground to terminal 2 of potentiometer
 - Connected V0 (Contrast pin) to  wiper blade of potentiometer.
 - Connected RS (register select pin) to digital pin 12 of Arduino
-- Connected LCD pins D4-D7 with arduino digital pins 5-7
+- Connected LCD pins D4-D7 with Arduino digital pins 5-7
 - Create Constant integers to use with library: rs = 12, en = 11,